alexa/alexa-auto-sdk/modules/bluetooth/docs/index.md

 ```

 >**Note:** Amazon does not provide reference implementation for Linux and QNX.

-For Android, AACS uses the `Bluetooth` module with the `Mobile Authorization` extension to enable a simplified user sign in experience on a bluetooth-paired phone.
-There is no setup required for the `Bluetooth` module beyond the setup to use the `Mobile Authorization` extension.
-See the Mobile Authorization extension documentation for details.

 ## Sequence Diagrams
 The sequence diagrams illustrate the flow for a Bluetooth Classic connection and the flow for a BLE connection.